-- 1) R, the radius, in raster units, of the circle to be constructed. - 2) THETA, the start of a constructed arc expressed in degrees from the X-Axis, rotating counterclockwise about the center of the screen. - 3) GAMMA, the end point of a constructed arc, expressed in degrees, rotating counterclockwise about the center of the screen. - 4) DEG, the chord length expressed in degrees. - 5) PNAME, the name of the location at which the CIRCLE subroutine will start the new subpicture array.
+- 1) $\underline{R}$ , the radius, in raster units, of the circle to be constructed. - 2) THETA, the start of a constructed arc expressed in degrees from the X-axis, rotating counterclockwise about the center of the circle/arc. - 3) GAMMA, the end point of a constructed arc, expressed in degrees, rotating counterclockwise about the center of the circle/arc. - 4) DEG, length of approximating chord in degrees - 5) PNAME, the name of the display file to which the CIRCLE subroutine will add the new subpicture array, as the first element in the display.
+The previous contents of the display file are destroyed by this call.